The Mind Illuminated

 The author defines ten stages for one's meditation practice, which reflect the proficiency of the meditator.

-The meditation practice
+The basic meditation practice